OpenData-tu/documentation/README.md

 1. Relational Management System
     1. Reasons For being
     1. Offered functionality
-    1. Possible/reuqired extensions if it would be integrated as planned
+    1. Possible/required extensions if it would be integrated as planned
+1. Public-facing API
 1. Data Sourcing
-    1. Research of existing/similar work
-    1. EU initiatives that failed
-      * Data catalogues like govdata.de
     * How many and what sources did we unlock
     * What data did we collect (temp, pollution...)
 1. Benchmarking/Performance tests
     1. How did we benchmark and on what hardware + HW utilization during test
 1. Conclusions